 Some Usual Triggers and Reactions

 Sounds related to eating: The sound of someone chewing is the hardest for me to handle.
 Add the sound of cutlery, stirring, whipping, pouring, and slurping etc. to this list.
-To movie makers: You do not need to be so authentic when it comes to characters eating on screen.
+Note to movie makers: You do not need to be so ‘realistic’ when it comes to characters eating on screen.
+Many a times I have skipped a scene because of this but in a cinema hall, I don’t have that liberty.

 Sound of crunch: This deserves to be listed separately from above.
 It’s downright terror.